kaleid-liner/OSH-2019-Labs/lab2/README.md

 ### Completion & history

-This is supported by GNU Readline.
+These are supported by GNU Readline.

 ### More features